CarolinaKra/WineQualityPredictor/README.md

 The simple NN model was built with one dense layer of 30 nodes and relu as activation function and a second output layer with 10 nodes and softmax activation function.
 It was trained with 40 epochs and reached a test accuracy of 55.65%.

-## Develope a model that overfits by scaling up
+## Develop a model that overfits by scaling up
 I used my Design of Experiments skills to evaluate different models with different hyperparameters, scaling up the initial model.
 There were 3 desired hyperparameters to investigate: number of nodes, number of layers and activation function type.
 The aim of the DoE is to maximise the exploratory space while minimising the number of experiments.